- Color Picker

 Use of this API is not necessary for linear sliders, as the step is constant in that case.

-We'll listen to keydown on the input element, and pass the event to a function so we can read the code that identifies the key.
+A keydown listener is added to the input element, passing the event to a function to read the code that identifies the key.

 var stepsSlider = document.getElementById('steps-slider');